lcfgr/CarND-Behavioral-Cloning-P3/writeup_template.md

 ###Model Architecture and Training Strategy

 ####1.
-An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+Solution Design Approach and final Model Architecture

+My first step was to use a convolution neural network model similar to the NVIDIA model published in the paper : End to End Learning for Self-Driving Cars (https://arxiv.org/pdf/1604.07316v1.pdf).
+The purpose of this network is optimized for the exactly same problem.

+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+This implied that the model was overfitting, which was expected since the original model is used with a huge ammount of data.
+Therefore the size of the model was greatly reduced and some layers of dropout were used.

+The final model architecture can be seen below:
+![alt text][image1]

+Firstly the input image is normallized and cropped to remove unneeded information.
+Then The basic architecture of NVIDIA model is used.
+However in the first 3 convolutional filters, the depth is greatly reduced.
+After these 3 filters, a dropout layer is used to reduce overfitting.
+Normally, 2 more convolutional layers follow up, but one of these was completely removed.
+Afterward one more dropout layer is used.
+Lastly, the fully connected (dense) layers follow the pipeline.
+However, the first big layer of 1164 neurons is completely removed, to reduce overfitting.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model contains 2 Dropout layers after the convolutional layers to reduce overfitting.
+Any attempt to use dropout layers between the fully connected layers resulted in worse results.

+The final model was also trained in stages and using the validation loss as a guide, the proper number of epochs were chosen to avoid overfitting.
+![alt text][image2]
+As we can see a very good balance betweeen accurancy and overfitting was at model stage 4, after 6 epochs and this number of epochs was chosen on the final model.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 ####4.
-Appropriate training data
+Appropriate training data & data augmentation

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy

-####1.
-Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+The training data used were the data provided by Udacity.
+The ammount of data was not enough to properly train the model.
+This dataset included left and right camera captured images, which were used to increase the ammount of data.
+These were needed to have the steering angle adjusted and the value of 0.25 was found to work well.

+The original dataset is not balanced, since the circuit has many left turns and the car is driven mostly relatively straight.
+To balance the set, approximately 50% of the generated set has the image and the angle flipped (to avoid the left-turning bias).
+Also A filter was used to reduce the number of data where the car was driving relatively straight.

+To augment the dataset with new data and avoid manually recording new data, I used random image translation combined with a python generator.
+To calculate the value of the angle when translating the image, the guideline of Assist.Prof Vivek Yadav was used (https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9).
+Therefore 0.004 steering angle units per pixel were added or subtracted per pixel shift when shifting the image right or left accordingly.

+Following are examples of the augmentation process:

+Original center image, with steering angle 0.0904655:
 ![alt text][image3]
+Translated image, new steering angle -0.0986641488061542:
 ![alt text][image4]
+Left camera image, steering angle 0.3404655:
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+Right camera image, steering angle -0.1595345:
 ![alt text][image6]
+Flippled center image, steering angle -0.0904655:
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The use of the generator was vital, since it allows the unlimited generation of new data (with the use of the image translation) without the actual need of pre-processing the data.

+The final video files are run1 and run1-fast.
+The second video file has the speed tweaked so that it runs faster.